-You see, once you have the "brain" of the camera, the brain being a simple, understated box, the possibilities for accessories, add-ons and future upgrades are endless and as Red will tell you, the amount of different combinations for the system stands at well over 1 million at the time of writing!
+You see, once you have the "brain" of the camera, the brain being a simple, understated box, the possibilities for accessories, add-ons and future upgrades are endless.
+As RED will tell you, the amount of different combinations for the system stands at well over 1 million at the time of writing!

-You can configure your Red Scarlet and Epic camera to shoot like a DSLR, a Cine camera…anything you want.
-The one thing that pleases me to the "nth" degree is the fact that this camera is future proof in that it continuously evolves as technology progresses.
-That means that once a part becomes obsolete, you simply upgrade that part without having to splash out another fortune on a new, complete body.
+You can configure your RED Scarlet and Epic camera to shoot like a DSLR, a Cine camera…anything you want.
+The one thing that pleases me to the "nth" degree is the fact that this camera is future proof.
+Future-proofed in that it continuously evolves as technology progresses.
+That means that once a part becomes obsolete, you simply upgrade.
+Renew that part you need without having to splash out another fortune on a new, complete body.

 What Others Have Said…

-I want it!!!!
+Want it!!!!
 I do wish it were available now as i am getting ready to invest in the new Canon 22 mega pixel and an expensive lens or two.
-I will not be able to get the Scarlett also sadly.
+I'm not be able to get the Scarlett also sadly.
 I was so hoping it would be out by now.
 Sigh!

-I WANT IT NOW!! by Christine Pincince (Fort Walton Beach Florida) – …but i got the Canon EOS 5D Mark II instead.
+I WANT IT NOW!! ...but I got the Canon EOS 5D Mark II instead.
 If it were for sale now I would have gotten it.
 Sigh

-What a Camera! by Harry Sappington (Jefferson City Missouri USA) – The cost is the only prohibiting factor of this system.
+What a Camera!
+The cost is the only prohibiting factor of this system.
 The company wouldn’t want to give one away for purely demonstrative purposes to a photographer that would truly love to give it a spin.
 Would it?
 The idea of a component system is neat, but wasn't it tried before?